Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/uwu/04a_predation.en.md

 ### Method 2: Super-shielding Ultimate Predation

-This method involves layering on multiple mitigations on the party (~5 mitigations) and *intentionally* dodging into the cardinal positions in Predation.
+This method involves layering on multiple mitigations on the party, and intentionally dodging *into* the cardinal positions in *Ultimate Predation* to get hit by Ifrit's afterburn from *Crimson Cyclone*.

-This gets the entire party hit with Ifrit's afterburn, which builds the LB gauge.
+This damage is normally lethal, but because shields and mitigation keep the party alive, LB gauge is built.

+The afterburn hits for 26k-27k damage, so a minimum of three pieces of mitigation and shields are needed to pull this off (H2 30s, a tank 90s, and D3 party mitigation).